Sign in →

 Interpretation

-All detected variants are evaluated according to American College of Medical Genetics and Genomics (ACMG) recommendations.(1) Variants are classified based on known, predicted, or possible pathogenicity and reported with interpretive comments detailing their potential or known significance.
+All detected variants are evaluated according to American College of Medical Genetics and Genomics recommendations.(1) Variants are classified based on known, predicted, or possible pathogenicity and reported with interpretive comments detailing their potential or known significance.

 Clinical Reference

-1. Richards S, Aziz N, Bale S, et al: Standards and guidelines for the interpretation of sequence variants: a joint consensus recommendation of the American College of Medical Genetics and Genomics and the Association for Molecular Pathology.
-Genet Med 2015 May;17(5):405-424
+1. Richards S, Aziz N, Bale S, et al. Standards and guidelines for the interpretation of sequence variants: a joint consensus recommendation of the American College of Medical Genetics and Genomics and the Association for Molecular Pathology.
+Genet Med.
+2015;17(5):405-424

-2. Ferrante E, Cudrici C, Boehm M: CADASIL: new advances in basic science and clinical perspectives.
+2. Ferrante EA, Cudrici CD, Boehm M. CADASIL: new advances in basic science and clinical perspectives.
 Curr Opin Hematol.
-2019 May; 26(3):193-198
+2019;26(3):193-198

-4. Canalis E: The skeleton of lateral meningocele syndrome.
+4. Canalis E. The skeleton of lateral meningocele syndrome.
 Front Genet.
-2021 Jan 14;11620334
+2021;11620334

 Day(s) Performed